Staying healthy this winter

 Getting adequate sleep is crucial all year through to keep us healthy and happy, and this is especially true in winter, as our bodies need to work harder to fight off infections, and use extra energy to stay warm.

 Establishing a regular sleep routine, avoiding caffeine, alcohol and cigarettes, and engaging in regular moderate exercise can all help you to sleep better.
-If you find that you feel cold in bed, and it affects your ability to rest well, investing in some warm nightwear, using an electric blanket or a hot water bottle can help to warm you up.
+If you find that you feel cold in bed, and it affects your ability to rest well, investing in some warm, breathable nightwear, using an electric blanket or a hot water bottle can help to warm you up.
+The optimum temperature for your bedroom is 18ºC - too hot or too cold and you're in for a restless night!

 For many of us, the cold weather can play havoc with our skin.
 The harsh weather during winter means that our skin becomes drier and even itchy, and conditions such as eczema and chill blains can be aggravated.
 Greater exposure to central heating, drinking less water than we do in summer, and reduced circulation can further contribute to these issues, leaving some of us dreading the discomfort that winter brings.